oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/troubleshooting.md

 failed to solve with frontend dockerfile.v0: failed to create LLB definition: failed to parse stage name "WDT_BUILD": invalid reference format: repository name must be lowercase
 ```

-To resolve the error, disable the Docker buildkit with the following commands and run the `imagetool` command again.
+To resolve the error, either upgrade to a newer version of WIT or disable the Docker buildkit with the following commands and run the `imagetool` command again.

 ```bash
 $ export DOCKER_BUILDKIT=0